Skip to content

 Sponsor fees & rent on Solana

 Fees and rent are a significant barrier to entry for new users of your app.
-Sponsor fees and rent to enable users to transact without holding SOL.
+Sponsor them to let users transact without holding SOL.

-When you request gas sponsorship for a transaction using a configured policy, the policy engine will determine if that transaction is eligible for sponsorship.
-If eligible, Gas Manager will pay for the fees and rent upfront when the user sends the transaction.
-Gas Manager will make a note of the sponsored cost and add it to your monthly bill.
+When you request sponsorship for a transaction using a configured policy, the policy engine determines if that transaction is eligible.
+If eligible, the Gas Manager sets the fee payer, signs the transaction, and returns the updated serialized transaction.
+The sponsored cost is added to your monthly bill.

 • API key from your dashboard

-• Smart Wallets for Solana set up in your project if you want to enable sign up/login for creation of wallets
+• Wallet APIs for Solana set up in your project if you want to enable sign up/login for creation of wallets

 • A sponsorship policy to cover fees and/or rent: create a policy